realiztikkk/Brutal-Wasteland/README.md

 ### Reshade

-If you want to screenshot, press your print key.
-The screenshots go to your games folder.
+If you want to take screenshots, press your print key.
+The screenshots will be saved in your games folder.

 **If you want to uninstall:**

 1. Rerun the Reshade exe.
-2. Select where you installed which should be Steam\steamapps\common\Fallout New Vegas.
+2. Select the installation path, which should be `Steam\steamapps\common\Fallout New Vegas`.
-3. When prompted, select the uninstall tick bubble.
-Press next.
+3. When prompted, select the uninstall tick bubble and press next.
 4. You will have to manually delete the ini you placed in the games folder.

 ### In-Game

 **Why am I getting exclamation marks in TTW?**

-- Didn't install TTW right.
+- You didn't install TTW correctly.

-**Getting this weird message in-game about a script overwrite?**
+**Getting a weird message in-game about a script overwrite?**

-- Didn't place YUPTTW at the top of your load order.
+- You didn't place YUPTTW at the top of your load order.

 **Why does my game not look like the pictures?**